AdobeDocs/experience-manager-learn.en/help/forms/ic-web-channel-tutorial/parttwo.md

 ---
-title: Creating DataSource Configuration in AEM Forms
+title: Creating DataSource Configuration in AEM Forms part 2
 seo-title: Creating DataSource Configuration in AEM Forms
 description: This is part 2 of multistep tutorial for creating your first interactive communications document.
 In this part, we will create a REST backed data source.
 The following video walks thru the steps to create the data source.
 seo-description: This is part 2 of multistep tutorial for creating your first interactive communications document.
 In this part, we will create a REST backed data source.
 The following video walks thru the steps to create the data source.